CodingWitChris/SimplePortScanner/README.md

 # SimplePortScanner
-# Put in your Ip addy and make sure you list the ports your want to scan.
+# Put in your Ip addy and make sure you list the ports your want to scan..

 import socket